Oral-b breaks the silence on oral hygiene and disability, a gigantic and unspoken problem-breakinglatest.news-Breaking Latest News

 Oral-b’s initiative to redefine the oral care experience for the disabled

 Oral-B, on the occasion of this “birthday” of the first toothbrush model, has decided to rethink and extend its role in the world of oral hygiene.
-You could have done this by designing new communication strategies to finally push adoption among common users, those numerically more relevant, to adequate levels; she could have planned sweeping advertising investments, as is the habit of large-scale consumer companies such as Procter & Gamble, which controls the brand.
+He could have done this by designing new communication strategies to finally push adoption among ordinary users, the numerically more relevant ones, to adequate levels; he could have planned sweeping advertising investments, as is the habit of large-scale consumer companies such as Procter & Gamble, which controls the brand.
 Instead, the choice was different, more long-term, more structured and certainly with a greater positive impact on the social contribution that Oral-B intends to make to the entire community of all its stakeholders.
-The project is called “The Big Rethink” and is in fact a redesign of the role of Oral-B in the oral hygiene landscape, aimed above all at the principles of inclusion and the community of disabled people, both visible and non-visible.
+The project is called “The Big Rethink” and it is in fact one rthe planning of the role of Oral-B in the panorama of oral hygiene aimed above all at the principles of inclusion and the disabled community, visible and non-visible.

 Oral-B’s “big rethink” stems from research that the company commissioned at a European level to determine the extent of the broader phenomenon of disability and its relationship to oral hygiene.
 The approach was broad, referring to the most evident disabilities, such as motor or sensory ones, passing through psychic and emotional ones, up to those linked to minor disorders capable, however, of influencing the ability.
-Well, the results that have emerged have left us astounded: in Europe there are over 150 million disabled people for various reasons, visible and not visible, and of these a third suffer from gum disease.
+Well, the results that have emerged have astounded: iIn Europe, there are over 150 million disabled people for various reasons, visible and non-visible, and of these, one third suffer from gum disease.

 Not only that: 23% of European disabled people – according to the research – would be demotivated towards their oral hygiene, almost – we would say – resigned to not being able to guarantee the well-being of their teeth and gums.
 And the incidence of people who find oral hygiene a painful practice is twice as high among disabled people as it is in the general population.
 Not to mention the 35% of disabled people who declare the experience of going to the dentist as frustrating.